-Recovery Acres has 34 beds in our residential treatment facility and 20 beds for supportive transitional housing.
+Recovery Acres has 32 beds in our residential treatment facility and 20 male beds and 5 female beds for supportive transitional housing.

 Residential Treatment Facility

-Recovery Acres Society provides the Edmonton community with 20 long-term transitional housing beds for men graduating from residential addiction treatment programs who do not have safe, secure and sober environments in which to live in order to pursue their aftercare plans post-graduation.
-These transition beds are supported by a fulltime Community Transition worker as well as the counselors and administration staff at Recovery Acres.
+Recovery Acres Society provides the Edmonton community with 20 long-term transitional housing beds for men and 5 for women.
+This is a safe, secure, and sober environment for individuals who have graduated from a residential addiction treatment program within the last year.
+These transition beds are supported by a fulltime Program Manager worker as well as the counselors and administration staff at Recovery Acres

-The Robson Houses are four single detached houses in the north-east neighborhoods surrounding our residential treatment facility.
-A Robson House resident has their own bedroom and shares common areas like the bathroom, kitchen, living room and T.V. room.
+The Robson & Althea Houses are five single detached houses in the north-east neighborhoods surrounding our residential treatment facility.
+A supportive housing resident has their own bedroom and shares common areas like the bathroom, kitchen, living room and T.V. room.

 CLICK HERE: Robson Houses Supportive Housing Program Information